4 Steps to Build an Effective Training and Development Program

-As a new generation enters the workforce, there is an even more pressing need to invest in workplace learning and development.
-As the baby boomer generation moves toward retirement––taking years of valuable expertise with them––millennials are quickly becoming the dominant group in the workforce.
-In fact, millennials are on track to make up 75 percent of employees by 2020.
-However, of this vast talent pool, 43 percent of millennials intend to change jobs in the next two years.
+As next-gen talent continues to enter the workforce, there is an even more pressing need to invest in a training and development program.
+As the baby boomer generation moves toward retirement––taking years of valuable expertise with them––millennials and Gen Z are quickly becoming the dominant groups in the workforce.
+In fact, the two generations make up 46 percent of the US workforce.
 As the talent market grows increasingly competitive, businesses are scrambling to encourage retention and remediate the effects of high turnover.

 Use these four steps to guide your knowledge management strategy and help you develop and retain your most valuable employees: